- January 31, 2019

 Lightseekers is a strategy-based trading card game that can be played both multiplayer and single-player, with a focus on player-vs-player battles.
 The game takes place in the diverse fantasy world of Tantos, where players can choose from over 100 heroes and construct their own unique deck to determine the future of this magical planet.
 With fast-paced, tactical gameplay and immersive lore, Lightseekers offers a rich and engaging experience for both casual and experienced players.

-- The game has a heavy pay-to-win aspect, making it difficult for free-to-play players to progress without spending money on card packs.
+- There are significant balance issues and a heavy pay-to-win aspect, making it difficult for free-to-play players to progress without spending money.

 “Lightseekers is a light and enjoyable trading card game with unique gameplay mechanics.”